 Seasonal factors can be applied in addition to the multiplier to calculate reserve prices for non-yearly products.
-Examples of the rationale for applying seasonal factors can be:

-To foster efficient system use by allowing higher reserve prices in months with high utilisation rates, and lower reserve prices in low-utilisation months.
+The purpose of seasonal factors is to foster efficient system use by allowing higher reserve prices in months with high utilisation rates, and lower reserve prices in low-utilisation months.
 ENTSOG considers that such pricing: (1) provides incentives to shift gas flows away from high demand periods; (2) reduces the negative impact that profiled capacity bookings may have on revenue and tariff stability; and (3) avoids additional unnecessary investment, by encouraging network use in summer and discouraging it in winter.